bzztbomb/robomutant/README.md

 MIKEY
 =====
-This is a a MAME lua plugin that allows for external programs to see the framebuffer of a game and deliver input to mame.
+This is a a MAME LUA plugin that allows for external programs to see the framebuffer of a game and deliver input to mame.
 There are two modes, blocking and non-blocking.
 Blocking mode will wait for input before allow the game to advance to the next frame.
 Non-blocking will just take input as it is fed.
 Turn blocking mode on by setting
 `
 local block_until_processed = true
 `